Which exam – SSC or Bank PO is best suited to a candidate’s career?

-- A transfer to take every 2-3 years.
+- A transfer is likely to take place once every 2-3 years.

-- Transfer on the basis of seniority or promotion.
+- Transfer happens on the basis of seniority or promotion.

-- A transfer takes place in every 4-5 years.
+- A transfer takes place once every 4-5 years.

 Bank PO Salary:

-- As a Bank PO you face regular transfers so most of your income is used in reallocation and covering for other expenses.
+- As a Bank PO job is a transferable job so most of the time a Bank PO has to incur additional expenses in relocation and covering other expenses.

-- SSC salary is a subject to revision under the 7th pay commission.
+- SSC salary is subject to revision under the 7th pay commission.

 Bank PO future growth:

-- Promotions every 2-3 years, giving you better growth aspects.
+- Promotions happen once every 2-3 years, which gives better growth aspects to a Bank PO.

 SSC future growth:

-- Promotions of an SSC employee to happen within 4-5 years eg; auditor becomes a Senior Auditor in 3 years.
+- Promotions of an SSC employee happen once in 4-5 years.
+For instance, An Auditor becomes a Senior Auditor in 3-4 years.